chrp/HttpPostAfterSurverComplete/README.md

-# HttpPostAfterSurverComplete LimeSurvey Extension
+# HttpPostAfterSurveyComplete

-This plugin will HTTP POST a summary of each survey result to a server of your choice.
+This is an extension for [LimeSurvey](https://www.limesurvey.org/).
+It will HTTP POST a summary of each survey result to a server of your choice.
 This is ideal when you want to integrate limesurvey questionaires with other processes.

 ## Install